JamesRudd-Jones/BifurcaGym/README.md

 ## Ideally a better name, chaoticgym?, others?

+Current envs that work:
+- Pendulum
+- Pilco Cartpole
+- Logistic Map

 How do we define discrete or continuous actions, some discretisation scheme easily?
-Would be good to have a generative env
+Good to explain that here

-Would be good to work with MARL and SARL
+Would be good to work with MARL and SARL - figure out how to easily fit in both with wrappers as well

 What is the reward schema, is it controlling chaos or else, maybe easily adjustable by having a sep reward func, also good for model-based rl

 What envs do we provide: